OSU Chemical Hygiene Plan

 D. Disposal of Chemicals

-- EH&S provides a chemical waste disposal program for the campus.
+- EH&S provides a chemical waste disposal program for the OSU community.
 (Reference 7).
-In almost all cases this service is provided at no cost to labs within the generating department.
-The possible exceptions to this are handling some unknowns.
 To request chemical waste disposal use the EH&S hazardous waste web request.

 - Chemical waste must be disposed of through the OSU waste disposal program.
-Some non-hazardous chemical waste can be disposed of by pouring down the sewer.
-Consult EH&S prior to any sewer disposal.
+Some non-hazardous chemical waste can be sewer-disposed; consult with EH&S for details.

 - All chemical waste containers must be labeled with the word "waste" plus a plain-language description of contents.
 They must also have a tight fitting lid.